 As is often the case, it’s never a matter of what just happened.
 If you dig deep enough, you’ll find that the funny business—and there was plenty of it—started long ago.

 I’ve cobbled together what I could find on Quadriga and assembled it into a timeline.
 But before we delve into that, let me introduce you to a few more characters.

 And then there’s Quadriga co-founder Michael Patryn.
-Some people—actually, a lot of people—believe Patryn is convicted money launderer Omar Dhanani and that he changed his name to disguise his criminal past after the U.S. deported him back to Canada.
+Some people—actually, a lot of people—believe Patryn is convicted money launderer Omar Dhanani who changed his name to disguise his criminal past after the U.S. deported him to Canada.
 I am not saying Patryn is Dhanani.
-I’ll leave you to draw your own conclusion.
+I’ll leave you, the reader, to draw your own conclusion.
 But I’d be remiss not to include Dhanani’s earlier dealings on my timeline.

 Also, a few words on how the exchange handled its banking.
 Quadriga had no company bank accounts.
-If you wanted to purchase crypto on the exchange, you would send your money to one of Quadriga’s third-party payment processors via a bank wire, an Interac e-transfer or a bank draft.
-Once your fiat was received, your Quadriga account would then be credited with QuadrigaCX Bucks (archive), a digital stand in for Canadian dollars.
+If you wanted to purchase crypto on the exchange, you would send fiat to one of Quadriga’s third-party payment processors via bank wire, Interac e-transfer or bank draft.
+Once your fiat was received, Quadriga would credit your account with QuadrigaCX Bucks,, a digital stand-in for real dollars, Canadian or USD.

 According to the exchange’s website: